-For lavatory and other errands when class is in session, students must secure a color-coded hall pass and sign out and in on the designated form.
+For lavatory and other errands when class is in session, students must use an electronic pass by scanning a QR code on their iPads.
 There will be no group passes.
-Each individual student must carry his/her own pass.
 Chronic abuse of hall passes will result in the student being placed on restrictive movement.
 While on restrictive movement, the student may not leave the classroom without an escort.